Pk-Oray/alx-system_engineering-devops/0x01-shell_permissions/README.md

-display the names of the groups the user
+command to change the owner of the file